cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 The volume can be changed on the settings tab.
 The speaker button is not shown if the volume is set to zero.

+On iOS, muting the phone also mutes audio from the emulator.

 ### Reset

 No key held.
 This causes a plain reset.